kjbrum/juice/README.md

 + Cut down on the code for triangle mixin (Use sass maps for "trbl" and translate direction, maybe direction and border direction also) (add in the option to make a border and triangle shape)
 + Turn placeholders into argument-less mixins?
++ Add default variables for main breakpoint sizes (xxlarge - xxsmall)
++ Mixin for hiding and showing elements at certain breakpoints

 ## License